 Most of these data types are supported on all modern GPUs; however, some older devices may lack support for double precision arrays.
 In this case, a runtime error will be generated when the array is constructed.

-If not specified, Arrays are created as single precision floating point numbers (F32).
+s are created as single precision floating point numbers (F32).

 Creating and populating an Array